-Parramatta Road has an annual average daily traffic volume of more than 40,000 vehicles.
+Frederick Street and Parramatta Road has an annual average daily traffic volume of more than 40,000 vehicles.
 The applicant submitted a Noise Assessment Report with the application that demonstrates that the development will comply with the LAeq levels stipulated in Clause 102 of the SEPP.
-Conditions are included in the recommendation.
+Conditions are provided should the application be otherwise supported.

-5(a)(v)State Environmental Planning Policy (Vegetation in Non-Rural Areas) (Vegetation SEPP)
+6 State Environmental Planning Policy (Vegetation in Non-Rural Areas) (Vegetation SEPP)